Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Symptoms: Prolonged bleeding times, spontaneous bleeding, bruising.

-Treatment: desmopressin injections, blood plasma transfusions.
+Treatment: Desmopressin injections, blood plasma transfusions.

-Prevention: exclusion of affected animals from breeding, regular examinations.
+Prevention: Exclusion of affected animals from breeding, regular examinations.

 Grain allergy

-Symptoms: Itching, rashes, digestive problems, ear infections.
+Symptoms: Itching, skin rashes, digestive problems, ear infections.

-Diagnosis: exclusion diet, allergy tests.
+Diagnosis: Elimination diet, allergy tests.

 Treatment: Grain-free food, skin treatments, probiotics.